-Yes, your donation is tax deductible, but please consult your tax advisor for more information.
+Yes, your donation is tax deductible.
 All donations should be made payable to BIZAA.
+Please consult your tax advisor for more information.

 Who benefits from BIZAA?

-The primary beneficiaries are African children who have been pressed into manual labor and domestic servitude, or sold into child trafficking.
+The primary beneficiaries are African children who have been forced into manual labor, sold into child trafficking, or pressed into domestic servitude.
 Their families benefit as well.
-Secondary beneficiaries are American youth in the churches and schools that participate in a curriculum meant to emphasize the promise of global solidarity and explore the injustices of child labor, trafficking and domestic servitude.
+Secondary beneficiaries are American youth in the churches and schools who participate in a curriculum meant to emphasize the promise of global solidarity and explore the injustices of child labor, trafficking and domestic servitude.

 Where is the headquarters for BIZAA?

-Our U.S. headquarters is in Minnesota, while our African headquarters is in Imo State of Nigeria.
-All mailed correspondence should be sent to the attention of BIZAA, 13570 Grove Drive #279, Maple Grove, MN 55311.
+U.S. headquarters are in Minnesota, while our African headquarters is in Imo State of Nigeria.
+All mailed correspondence should be sent to the attention of BIZAA , 13570 Grove Drive #279, Maple Grove, MN 55311.

 How are the results of BIZAA efforts measured?

-n We measure results by evaluating our annual plans under these categories: objectives, action plans, expected outcome, and evidence of achievement.
-We collect data on a monthly basis and report this progress to both our local and Nigerian teams.
-An annual report is also available.
+We measure results by evaluating our annual plans under these categories: objectives, action plans, expected outcomes, and evidence of achievement.
+We collect data on a monthly basis and report this progress to both our local and international teams.
+Please see our annual report for more information.

 Are there paid positions at BIZAA?

 We have been blessed with dedicated volunteers both locally and internationally.
-We do provide a small remuneration to the organizational team in Nigeria, to encourage and assist them in managing the BIZAA projects in their communities, and to help them support their families.
-There are currently no paid positions in the US.
+We do provide a small remuneration to the organizational liaisons in Nigeria to encourage and assist them in managing the BIZAA projects in their communities, and to help them support their families.

 Other than donations, how can I get involved?